← Illusions in the Boardroom

 AI-as-generator is dangerous not because it produces false output but because it produces plausible output that cannot be internally distinguished from accurate output.
 The writer path and the reader path are not complementary but contradictory; the fork is a governance choice.

 The quarterly board pack is due in three days.
-The strategy team has been preparing it for two weeks, but the technology section is still weak.
-The CTO's team has submitted their update: accurate, detailed, and unreadable.
-Twelve pages of service dependencies, incident summaries, and migration status.
-The board will not engage with it.
+The technology section is still weak, as it always is: the CTO's team has submitted an update that is accurate, detailed, and unreadable, twelve pages of service dependencies, incident summaries, and migration status the board will not engage with.

-So the chief of staff feeds the CTO's update into an AI assistant, along with the company's strategy document and last quarter's board narrative.
-The prompt is simple: produce a two-page technology summary that connects the current state of the technology estate to the company's strategic priorities, suitable for a board audience.
+So the chief of staff feeds it into an AI assistant, along with the strategy document and last quarter's board narrative, and asks for a two-page technology summary connecting the estate to the company's strategic priorities, suitable for a board audience.

-The AI-generated summary is impressive.
-The summary connects the migration of three services to a strategic priority around customer self-service.
-It cites a 23% reduction in incident volume as evidence that the architecture is stabilising.
-It links the data platform investment to the board's interest in AI readiness.
+The result is impressive.
+It connects the migration of three services to a strategic priority around customer self-service, cites a 23% reduction in incident volume as evidence the architecture is stabilising, and links the data platform investment to the board's interest in AI readiness.
 The language is precise, the structure clear, the tone authoritative.

 ...